 Adopt vines from the farm "Château Bellevue de Tayac" in Soussans (Frankrijk) and receive your harvest in the form of red wine Bellevue de Tayac AOC Margaux at home.
 Jean-Hubert will take care of your adoption and take its picture.
 Also, you will be able to download the adoption certificate and, if you wish, plan your visit to the farm.
-You do not enter into any long-term commitment: once you receive your harvest and you enjoyed the experience, you may decide to renew and extend the adoption.
-This wine was tasted by professional wine tasters that collaborate with CrowdFarming and received __81__ out of 100 possible points.
+You do not enter into any long-term commitment: Although your adoption will be renewed automatically, you will always be informed in advance and may decide to cancel your adoption at any time as long as the preparation has not yet begun.
+This wine was tasted by professional wine tasters that collaborate with CrowdFarming and received __89.5__ out of 100 possible points.

 Adopt vines from our farm in Soussans (Frankrijk).
 During the process of adoption you can choose a name which we will use to identify your vines.
 You adopt 3 plants of vines of our tiny vineyard in Margaux appellation, in the Bordeaux region.
 The vineyard is composed of 4,5 hectares, located in the north of the appellation.
 The estate is less than 3,5 km from the Gironde river.
 Thanks to this special localization, there is a special micro climate, which is excellent for the vines.
 The varieties are the historical varieties of Bordeaux : Cabernet Sauvignon, Merlot and Petit Verdot.
 In Bordeaux, the blending is the tradition.
 It is very rare to find a wine at 100% of a unique variety.
 The blending brings a better complexity to the wine.
 At Château Bellevue de Tayac, Merlot is predominant, which is quite unusual for the left Bank of Bordeaux (normally, Cabernet Sauvignon is predominant).
 In viticulture, the subsoil and the soil are the two main factors to decide which varieties the winemaker can plant.
 In our estate, the soil is mostly gravel and sand and the subsoil is composed of clay, which is very good for Merlot.
 The vineyard was re-modelled 10 years ago.
 Today, the average age of the vines is 25 years old, which is quite young for a vineyard.
 A Merlot grape cluster weighs about 170 g (vs 150g for Cabernet Sauvignon and 115g for Petit Verdot).
 On average, one plant produces 1 bottle of wine.
 Since the 2018 vintage, the estate is certified High Environmental Value – Level 3.
 That means that we are taking care of the biodiversity in our vineyard, we protect the local species and we reduce our energy consumption.
 We do not use any more herbicides, all the soils are cultivated by mechanical means.
 To get this certification, several years of work have been necessary.
 Château Bellevue de Tayac 2017 got 90 points (on a 100 points scale) by James Suckling, which is one of the top wine critics in the world.
 The productive life of vines is around 75 years.
 For as long as you want to keep it and we can continue taking care of it, you can renew your adoption year after year.
 If your vines die, we will replace them with no additional cost and assuring the delivery of your harvest from others.